 Surprisingly little research has been dedicated to flower water relations.
 This is despite the vast amount of research on water relations at the whole-plant level, stomatal conductance at the leaf level, and even the water relations of fruits.

 Flowers have been largely neglected probably due to the difficulty of accurately measuring transpiration rates with a non-destructive, or non-intrusive, technique.
-However, mini-sensor technology manufactured by the Phyto Sensor Group allows researchers and growers to accurately measure flower water use.
+However, mini-sensor technology allows researchers and growers to accurately measure flower water use.
 Not only will these sensors improve our scientific understanding of reproductive fitness and success, but they can assist growers to improve yield or, with the cut-flower industry, the longevity of products.

 The mini-sensor technology includes the SF-4 Sap Flow Sensor and the FI-XSM Extra Small Dendrometer.
 These sensors can be installed in stem diameters as small as 1 mm and are sensitive to the smallest changes in transpiration and stem diameter variations.
 Therefore, the sensors are highly suitable for a large range of flowers and, in particular, commercially important crops such as roses.